kpdavi/easo-dyn-occ/README.md

 # Code for Eastern screech-owl dynamic occupancy analysis in Fort Collins, CO

-This repository includes scripts for analyzing and plotting in R presence / absence survey data from 2013–2021 from Fort Collins, Colorado for Eastern screech-owl (*Megascops asio maxwelliae*) and vegetation and climate variables associated with survey locations.
-We fit a dynamic occupancy model in the Bayesian framework to explore environmental factors associated with the species' breeding season occupancy dynamics in an understudied portion of its range and to inform local land management efforts.
+This repository contains the data for and reproduces the statistics and figures of the corresponding scientific publication in the [Wilson Journal of Ornithology (2025)](https://doi.org/10.1080/15594491.2025.2497148).
+Specifically, the repository includes presence / absence survey data collected from 2013–2021 in Fort Collins, Colorado for Eastern screech-owl (*Megascops asio maxwelliae*) and vegetation and climate variables associated with survey locations, and scripts for analyzing and plotting these data in R. We fit a dynamic occupancy model in the Bayesian framework to explore environmental factors associated with the species' breeding season occupancy dynamics in an understudied portion of its range and to inform local land management efforts.
 We found that Eastern screech-owl persistence probability decreased while colonization probability increased with aggregation of tree cover and average breeding season temperature.
 We also found colonization probability increased with cumulative winter precipitation, and persistence probability decreased with average winter minimum temperature.
 Overall, our results suggest that this population of Eastern screech-owls responds to climate before and during the breeding season in complex ways, and that this species appears to experience high turnover in this study area along the western edge of its continental range.

-The code in this repository reproduces the statistics and figures of the corresponding paper.
+## Sharing/access information

+Research permits to conduct surveys for Eastern screech-owl were secured with the City of Fort Collins Natural Areas Department.
+The Eastern screech-owl monitoring program is ongoing and **potential users of the data are encouraged to contact [Rob Sparks](mailto:Rob.Sparks@birdconservancy.org?subject=inquiry%20about%20Eastern%20Screech-Owl%20project) for additional information or potential for collaboration.**

 ## Workflow notes